colored-console/colored-console/CONTRIBUTING.md

 ## Tests

-All new features must be covered by acceptance tests in the `ColoredConsole.Test.Acceptance` project.

-Component tests are left to your discretion and are often not required but sometimes the committers may ask you to add some to the `ColoredConsole.Test.Component` project before accepting the new feature.

-Both acceptance and component tests should be worded as Given, When Then, (And, But) using natural language free of any implementation details.
+All new features must be covered by acceptance tests.
+Acceptance should be worded as Given, When Then, (And, But) using natural language free of any implementation details.

-Unit tests are usually not required but feel free to add them to the `ColoredConsole.Test.Unit` project.
-Unit tests should be structured as Arrange, Act and Assert steps, labelled with comments.
+Component and unit tests are left to your discretion and are often not required but sometimes the committers may ask you to add some before accepting the new feature.
+Component and unit tests should be structured as Arrange, Act and Assert steps, labelled with comments.

 ## Spaces not Tabs